fabiorodp/law_officer/README.md

 - Quick search for clients and companies.

 V1.0.1:
-- Fixed some syntax mistakes.
+- Fixed some syntax mistakes;
+- User can input notes for each client or company.